millengustavo/ml-books/ml-engineering/notes.md

 > "Feature extraction code is one of the most important parts of a machine learning system.
 It must be extensively and systematically tested"

 # Ch5.
 Supervised Model Training (Part 1)

+## Baseline
+> **Baseline**: a model or algorithm that provides a reference point for comparison.
+Establish a baseline performance on your problem before start working on a predictive model.

+- simple learning algorithm or
+- rule-based or heuristic algorithm (simple statistic)
+  - random prediction
+  - zero rule algorithm (e.g., always predict the most common class in the training set / average if regression)
+- human baseline: Amazon Mechanical Turk (MT) service -> web-platform where people solve simple tasks for a reward

+## In-memory vs. out-of-memory

+If the dataset can't be fully loaded in RAM -> **incremental learning algorithms**: can improve the model by reading data gradually (Naive Bayes, neural networks)

+## Precision and Recall
+- **Precision**: ratio of true positive predictions to the overall number of positive PREDICTIONS
+- **Recall**: ratio of true positive predictions to the overall number of positive EXAMPLES

+## F-measure
+- positive real *beta*
+- **beta = 2** -> weighs recall twice as high as precision
+- **beta = 0.5** -> weighs recall twice as low as precision

+## Precision-recall and bias-variance tradeoffs

+> By varying the complexity of the model, we can reach the so-called "zone of solutions", a situation in which both bias and variance of the model are relatively low.
+The solution that optimizes the performance metric is usually found inside that zone

+# Ch6.
+Supervised Model Training (Part 2)